About us

 By restoring science to the forefront of public purpose, the Berkeley 100 Foundation aims to accelerate progress, expand human understanding, help solve the most pressing problems facing humanity and ensure fact-based inquiry continues to thrive in our complex world.

-Why we started a science challenge
+Rogers Story - why I started a science challenge

 Foundation leadership